-Deep frying a turkey is for someone with lots of cooking experience and someone who knows how to handle hot oil especially at that temperature!
+Deep frying a turkey is for someone with lots of cooking experience.
+You have to know how to handle hot oil, especially at that temperature!

-Remember this is for outdoors.
-Not in a garage or under a carport, not under the dry pine tree, not close to the house.
-This turkey fry business has splattering oil, is messy and is enjoyable from beginning to end.
+Remember, this is for the outdoors.
+You should not do this inside a garage or anywhere close to the house.
+Avoid doing this under a carport or under the dry pine tree.
+This turkey fry business has splattering oil, is messy, but is enjoyable from beginning to end.

 You will need: